-To assess the operation of the internal controls over payroll expenditures from Local Funds, we selected a random sample of 40 employees paid from Local Funds and Tuition Local Funds.
-For each employee, we determined that the employee's salary profile in the State's payroll system, Payroll and Human Resource Statewide Technology (PHRST), accurately reflected the employee's education and experience level by examining education and experience verifications performed by the District.
-For most salaried employees in the District, pay is driven by the employee's education level and years of experience.
-We also agreed hourly pay or extra pay received by the employees to an approved timecard without any exceptions.
-We compared each employee's salary or hourly compensation to the District's approved FY 2021 salary schedules.
+To assess the operation of the internal controls over payroll expenditures from Local Funds, we selected a random sample of 40 employees paid from Local Funds.
+To test the employees' salaries, we compared each employee's salary profile in the State's payroll system, Payroll and Human Resource Statewide Technology (PHRST), to education and experience verifications provided by the District.
+We also compared each employee's salary to the District's approved FY 2021 salary schedules.
+We found one instance in which the local portion of the employee's annual pay did not correspond with the employee's education level.
+This employee's pay was funded with Tuition Local Funds in FY 2021.
+We also found one instance in which the hourly rate for the employee was not supported by contemporaneous documentation.